Clearing in the woods.

 But in all his long unlife, he’d never heard of one actively working in the field with humans in tow.
 Although she’d managed to kill two of demons, which narrowed down the numbers he and Spike had to deal with – but with the reckless help from the humans?
 Weren’t slayers supposed to keep a low profile?
 What the hell was the world coming to?
 Angel wondered shaking his dark head in disgust.

-Several days earlier, after finding Spike who’d been shoved down a derelict elevator shaft at the New York Warehouse, the fall knocking him out cold, Angel had pulled him out, and then both had impatiently waited until the cover of darkness to continue their pursuit in Spike’s Desoto.
+Several days earlier, after finding Spike who’d been shoved down a derelict elevator shaft at the New York Warehouse, the fall knocking him out cold, Angel had pulled him out.
+Both then had impatiently waited until the cover of darkness allowed them to continue their pursuit in Spike’s Desoto.
 Earlier overhearing their discussion, they knew where to look.

 What they hadn’t expected was the sound of fighting- and the sight that met their stunned eyes.
 Slayers, depending on their experience would have picked up on them regardless.
 But vamping out hadn’t helped, judging by the wary eyes of the others now aimed their way.
 Just fucking great.

-“Who the hell are you? – And more importantly- why are you helping us?”
+“Who the hell are you? – And more importantly- why were you helping us?”

 Spike appeared next to his partner in a blur of movement that made the humans jolt in nervous surprise.
 Buffy remained steady, used to their unnatural speed, but her eyes flicked from one to the other vampire warily.